 CBD, a non-psychoactive compound derived from the cannabis plant, does not induce the typical “high” associated with THC.
 CBD interacts with the ECS in multiple ways, aiding in its regulation.
 It enhances the production and metabolism of endocannabinoids, the body’s own molecules binding to cannabinoid receptors.
 This interaction helps restore balance and improve ECS function.

-There is some evidence to suggest that CBD may be useful in the treatment of a range of conditions, including anxiety, depression, chronic pain, and inflammation.
+There is some evidence to suggest that CBD may be useful in the supporting mood and emotional wellbeing, physical discomfort and irritation.
 However, more research is needed to fully understand its potential therapeutic effects and to determine the appropriate dosages and treatment regimens.
 It is important to note that CBD is not a substitute for standard medical care and should not be used as a sole treatment for any condition.